timali/W65C816SXB-ROM-Disassembly/README.md

  # Source Overview

- There are two versions of the source code:
+ There are three versions of the source code:

- ## CC65-Assembler Version
+ ## CC65-Assembler, Factory Image Reference Version

- The CC65 version is assembled and linked with the CC65 utilities (https://cc65.github.io/).
+ This CC65 version is assembled and linked with the CC65 utilities (https://cc65.github.io/).
+It serves as a reference for the byte-exact disassembly of the factory ROM image version "2.0.4.3".
+It uses fixed addresses, so it is easy to understand, and to use a reference when looking at the factory ROM image.
 In addition to the disassembled code, there is a linker config file, and a couple of small batch files for making and cleaning the code.

+ ## CC65-Assembler, Relocatble Version

+ This is another CC65 version.
+It is relocatable by modifying the linger config file, which is useful if you want to modify the monitor code, or especially if you want to rebuild it to run on different hardware.
+ Currently, it is configured to build an exact duplicate of the factory image.

  ## Kowalski/Richter-Assembler Version